 The amendments clarify that the income tax consequences of dividends are linked more directly to past transactions or events that generated distributable profits than to distributions to owners.
 Therefore, an entity recognises the income tax consequences of dividends in profit or loss, other comprehensive income or equity according to where the entity originally recognised those past transactions or events.
 An entity applies those amendments for annual reporting periods beginning on or after 1 January 2019, with early application is permitted.
 When an entity first applies those amendments, it applies them to the income tax consequences of dividends recognised on or after the beginning of the earliest comparative period.
-Since the Bank's current practice is in line with these amendments, the Bank does not expect any effect on its financial statements.
+Since the Bank's current practice is in line with these amendments, they had no impact on the financial statements of the Bank.